TommiNikkinen/Topkymppi_public/README.md

-# Topkymppi.com Website
+# Topkymppi.com website

-## Website made with nextjs and tailwind.
+## News and blog website made with nextjs and tailwind.
 Deployed to vercel
 ## Check the website at www.topkymppi.com

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).